 However, something which has not been examined very clearly is how Marx’s critique of political economy was capable of describing crisis, or of making any of the other predictions which it has done.
 It’s important that we take stock of the analytic tools which gave rise to these predictions so that we can evaluate if we should be using them again in order to understand our current situation.

 Labour at the Core

-Many things in society are historically specific – they are not time-invariant general features of the universe but arise out of particular historical circumstances.
-Nevertheless, some aspects of society are more permanent.
-In particular, one permanent feature of all human societies thus far is that it organises human labour in order for each of them to continue existing.
+Many things in society are historically specific – they do are not time-invariant general features but arise out of particular circumstances – but some aspects of society are more permanent.
+In particular, one aspect of all human society thus far is that it organises human labour in order for society to continue existing.

 The manner in which this labour is organised and allocated is, however, historically specific.
 Social organisation can be seen as arising out of competition over how to organise social labour.
-Because this is configured by the environment (a factor which includes the social organisations themselves) we can think about this as a selection process which is in many ways similar to the process of selection which life itself undergoes 1 (For a dissenting opinion, see 2).
+Because this is configured by the environment (a factor which it is important to understand includes the social organisations themselves) we can think about this as a selection process which is in many ways similar to the process of selection which life itself undergoes 1 (For a dissenting opinion, see 2).

 In neolithic times organisation of labour was often done at the level of the tribe, with responsibilities being mediated through direct personal relationships.

 In capitalism, by contrast, the allocation of labour happens in a deeply impersonal (but nevertheless social) way.
 Instead of relying on interpersonal relationships, we rely on mediation through money, in markets (For a synopsis of Marx’s Capital see 3).
 We try to find organisations which will pay us a wage so we can buy the things we need and want, and these organisations are responsible for allocating our labour in order to produce one or some of these commodities which are then sold on the market.